 Medical Information Technology graduates prepare medical records and reports, maintain paper and electronic files, order supplies, perform accounting procedures, work with medical insurance and coding, and receive patients in a variety of health care settings.
-Some of the diplomas include Medical Administrative Assistant, Medical Insurance Coder, Electronic Medical Records, and Medical Compliance.
-Students enrolled in the degree or diploma programs are required to do an internship or capstone course.
-See program checklists for more information.
+Associate degree tracks include Medical Administrative, Medical Coding, Electronic Medical Records, Medical Office Management, and Medical Transcription.
+Shorter term diplomas and certificates are also offered.
+Students enrolled in the degree or diploma options are required to complete an internship or capstone course.

-Program checklists provide recommended sequencing for degree offerings.
+Program checklists provide recommended sequencing for degree, diploma, and certificate offerings.

 Visit the program website to learn more about degree requirements, program faculty, career opportunities, and more.